FatmaAlaa28/Distributed_Database_System/README.md

 # Distributed Database System

 This project implements a distributed database system using Go (Golang).
 The system consists of a master node and multiple slave nodes that communicate over HTTP, supporting data replication and basic database operations.
-A client interface is provided via a console and a GUI built with Fyne.
+A client interface is provided via a GUI built with Fyne.

 ## System Architecture